What to Do With Loose Skin After Weight Loss Surgery?

 Consult With a Cosmetic Surgeon before Weight Loss Surgery

-SurgiCare Arts is a division of IBI Healthcare Institute offering continued support as patients navigate weight loss.
+SurgiCare Arts is a division of the IBI Healthcare Institute offering continued support as patients navigate weight loss.
 Dr. Angelina Poestoev, a triple-board certified cosmetic surgeon performs both surgical and non-surgical skin reduction and is also among the very few cosmetic surgeons in the country that specialize in thigh lift surgery.
 To learn more about skin reduction procedures, call and set up a personal consultation today.